ajcutuli/ajcutuli.github.io/_pages/sideprojects.md

 *Published June 12th, 2023*

 ### [Separation Capacity of Randomly Initialized DNNs.](/files/Separation_Capacity.pdf)
-On the ability of feedforward neural networks to linearly separate two datasets without backpropagation<br>
+On the ability of untrained feedforward neural networks to linearly separate two datasets<br>
 With Weitao Zhu and Harold Haodong Miao<br>
 EECS 6699: Mathematics of Deep Learning<br>
 *Published May 9th, 2023*